 - The Ace Attorney series is commonly referred as the "Phoenix Wright" series.
-This is sort of a justified case, as "Ace Attorney" was originally the subtitle of the first game in the series, Phoenix Wright: Ace Attorney.note When it became obvious that the fourth game in the series would have a new protagonist, the localization staff did the best they could in promoting Ace Attorney as the main title of the franchise, while keeping Phoenix Wright title for the first two sequels, resulting in the overly long titles of Phoenix Wright: Ace Attorney: Justice For All and Phoenix Wright: Ace Attorney: Trials & Tribulations.
-Even when the title of the fourth game was announced to be Ace Attorney: Apollo Justice, people kept referring to the new instalment as the "fourth Phoenix Wright game".
+This is sort of a justified case, as "Ace Attorney" was originally the subtitle of the first game in the series, Phoenix Wright: Ace Attorney.note When it became obvious that the fourth game in the series would have a new protagonist, the localization staff did the best they could in promoting Ace Attorney as the main title of the franchise, while keeping Phoenix Wright title for the first two sequels, resulting in the overly long titles of Phoenix Wright: Ace Attorney: Justice for All and Phoenix Wright: Ace Attorney: Trials & Tribulations.
+Even when the title of the fourth game was announced to be Apollo Justice: Ace Attorney, people kept referring to the new installment as the "fourth Phoenix Wright game".
 Which is Hilarious in Hindsight, if you consider that Phoenix ended up as a One-Man Spotlight-Stealing Squad in said fourth game, despite losing his protagonist status, which he regained by the fifth.

 - The Dynomutt Dog Wonder show is more commonly referred as "Blue Falcon & Dynomutt" or simply "Blue Falcon".

 - A number of people mistake the name of Jem as "Jem and the Holograms" because that's the actual name of the band she performs with in the show.
 Even The Nostalgia Chick did this when reviewing the show.
 In the 2010s the name of the series was outright changed to "Jem And The Holograms".
 The Live-Action Adaptation, IDW comics, dvds, and reruns refer to it as such.